Potts Point: Transport

 Kings Cross railway station is an underground station at Potts Point, on the Eastern Suburbs railway line of the Sydney Trains network.
 The area is well served by buses, with routes 200, 311, 324, and 325, and night-time routes 300 and N91, passing through Potts Point.

 Potts Point can be accessed on foot from Woolloomooloo.
-There is a number of stairways that connect the two neighbouring suburbs: Butler and Hills Stairs (103 and 24 steps, respectively), McElhone Stairs (113 steps) – also known as the "Stairs of Doom" or "Stairs of Death" by locals – and Horderns Stairs.
+A number of stairways connect the two neighbouring suburbs: Butler and Hills Stairs (103 and 24 steps, respectively), McElhone Stairs (113 steps) – also known as the "Stairs of Doom" or "Stairs of Death" by locals – and Horderns Stairs.

 Politics

 Potts Point has been administered by Sydney City Council since March 2004.
 Prior to this it was administered alternately by South Sydney Council and Sydney City Council at various periods throughout its history.